skeeto/w64devkit/README.md

 ## Build

-First build the image, then run it to produce a distribution .zip file:
+Build the image, then run it to produce a self-extracting 7z archive:

     docker build -t w64devkit .
-    docker run --rm w64devkit >w64devkit.zip
+    docker run --rm w64devkit >w64devkit-x64.exe

-This takes about half an hour on modern systems.
+This takes about 15 minutes on modern systems.
 You will need an internet connection during the first few minutes of the build. **Note:** Do not use PowerShell because it lacks file redirection.

 ## Usage

-The final .zip file contains tools in a typical unix-like configuration.
+The self-extracting 7z archive contains tools in a typical unix-like configuration.
+Extract wherever is convenient.
-Unzip the contents anywhere.
 Inside is `w64devkit.exe`, which launches a console window with the environment configured and ready to go.
 It is the easiest way to enter the development environment, and requires no system changes.
-It also sets two extra environment variables: `W64DEVKIT_HOME` to the installation root and `W64DEVKIT` to the version.
+It also sets two extra environment variables:
+`W64DEVKIT_HOME` to the installation root and `W64DEVKIT` to the version.

 Alternatively, add the `bin/` directory to your path.
 For example, inside a `cmd.exe` console or batch script: